beginning of content

 A benign tumour grows slowly and stays in one place.
 It is unlikely to spread to another part of your brain or the rest of your body.

 Benign tumours are not cancerous.
-However, a benign brain tumour may still cause damage just by being there and pressing on your brain or nearby structures.
+A benign brain tumour may still cause damage just by being there and pressing on your brain or nearby structures.
 This can be life-threatening and may need urgent treatment.

 A malignant tumour is cancerous.
 It can spread to other areas of your brain or your spinal cord.
 It can also be called brain cancer.